-- 4. Conceptually, the sum of all credit entries is equal to sum of all debit entries.
-As the data for compilation of BOP estimates are taken independently from various sources, the process generates net credit or net debit and recognized in the balance of payments statement as "errors and omissions".
-The statistical discrepancies may arise due to time lag, valuation and recording of individual items.
-In BOP statement, it would appear as a separate entry of equal amount with opposite sign. - 5.
-The balance of payments statement is based on data collected from various sources.
+4. The balance of payments accounts are, in principle, balanced, imbalances result in practice from imperfections in source data and compilation.
+This imbalance, a usual feature of balance of payments data, is labeled net errors and omissions and should be identified separately in published data.
+Net errors and omissions are derived residually as net lending/net borrowing and can be derived from the financial account minus the same item derived from the current and capital accounts.

+5. The balance of payments statement is based on data collected from various sources.
 Major portion of data is collected and compiled through international transactions reporting system (ITRS) from State Bank of Pakistan and authorized dealers of banks dealing in foreign exchange.
 The ITRS is supplemented by the annual survey of foreign investment in Pakistan and abroad and status report on disbursements of foreign economic assistance, authorization advices for repayment of foreign loans and credits, receipts & payments of foreign exchange transactions by Exchange Companies.
-The coverage also includes data relating to Pakistani air and shipping companies, foreign air and shipping companies, Pakistan diplomatic missions abroad, resident enterprises having accounts abroad, dry ports, duty free shops, land borne trade adjustment with Afghanistan, EPZs etc. - 6.
-The merchandise transactions reported by banks are on a mixed fob and cif basis.
+The coverage also includes data relating to Pakistani air and shipping companies, foreign air and shipping companies, Pakistan diplomatic missions abroad, resident enterprises having accounts abroad, dry ports and land borne trade adjustment with Afghanistan, EPZs etc.

+6. The merchandise transactions reported by banks are on a mixed fob and cif basis.
 For exports, the freight collected by foreign and Pakistani shipping and air companies is subtracted from the export proceeds reported by banking channel to bring it on fob basis.
-Data on outstanding export bills, land borne trade with Afghanistan, Pakistani enterprises transactions from the accounts abroad and exports of samples etc are also included to arrive at total exports. - 8.
-The figures of merchandise trade used for compilation of BOP are based on exchange records which may differ from those compiled using customs records.
+Data on outstanding export bills, land borne trade with Afghanistan, Pakistani enterprises transactions from the accounts abroad and exports of samples etc are also included to arrive at total exports.

+8. The figures of merchandise trade used for compilation of BOP are based on exchange records which may differ from those compiled using customs records.
 The reasons of differences are the valuation, timing and coverage of transactions.
 Customs record trade figures generally on cif basis for imports and fob basis for exports while balance of payments data are adjusted on fob basis.
 The 'timing' of transactions is of considerable importance.
 Customs record trade at ports at the time of exit or entry of goods.
 Exchange records recognize trade on actual realization of proceeds and also include advance payments, payments through bills of exchange of varying maturity, payments by open book accounts or settlements of deferred payments basis.

-These leads and lags cause difference between the two sets of figures adjusted to some extent.
+These leads and lags cause difference between the two sets of figures which are adjusted to some extent.
 The gift parcels and passengers' dutiable goods are included, as a rule, by customs but not by exchange record.
-Data on these items is collected from other relevant sources and included in BOP trade.
-On the contrary, customs figures are exclusive of defense stores but exchange records include them.
-Similarly, following transactions are not covered in customs records but included in exchange records of banking channel:

-- i) Fish caught in high seas, sold in the sea to non-residents and foreign exchange brought through the banks - ii) Purchases made by diplomatic missions abroad for their own use
+Accordingly, data on these items is collected from other relevant sources and included in BOP trade.
+On the contrary, customs figures are exclusive of defense stores but BOP trade includes them.
+Similarly, following transactions are not covered in customs records but included BOP trade statistics:- i) Fish caught in high seas, sold in the sea to non-residents and foreign exchange brought through the banksii) Purchases made by diplomatic missions abroad for their own use

-EXPLANATORY NOTES ON COMPONENT ITEMS
+EXPLANATORY NOTES ON STANDARD COMPONENTS